aragon/aragon-wiki/docs/network/governance/overview.md

 ### Aragon Network Vote #4

+The final details for Aragon Network Vote #4, including which proposals will be on the ballot and how to participate in the vote, have now been published [here](https://blog.aragon.org/final-details-for-aragon-network-vote-4/).

 **Dates**
 The Aragon Association Board of Directors [has voted](https://forum.aragon.org/t/anv-4-delay-announcement/1367) to approve an **emergency delay** of Aragon Network Vote #4.
 The dates below have been updated to reflect this change.
 Check back here to confirm if you have any doubts.